ldthomas/apg-js2-examples/README.md

 and it should return <br>
 `JavaScript APG 2.0, Copyright (C) 2105 Lowell D. Thomas, all rights reserved`

+Except for `apg-help` and `apg-version` the examples output will mostly be in the `html` directory.
+View `index.html` in a browser.
+The various links there will show you the apg output.

 To examine how the apg library examples work, see the related file.
 For example, the file `./ast/xml.js` will show you how to set up a parser that will generate an XML version of the AST.